Trojans Korfball Club: 2005–06

 In their opening match against the Hungarian side MAFC, they were able to play to their strengths and overcome their opponents 9–5.
 The next game put them up against one of the tournament favourites and previous Europa Shield winners, Czech side TJ Znojmo.
 In a hotly fought contest, neither team could press home their advantage and with Trojans 1 goal down, they were awarded a penalty.
 David Brooks stepped up to coolly convert it and tie the match at 11–11.

 With a draw against the Czech side, it meant that Trojans realistically only needed to avoid defeat against the home side KV Selmer (Znojmo had previously beaten Selmer 13–10) to progress to the 3rd/4th playoff spot.
 They also had an outside chance of making the 1st/2nd playoff if they beat KV Selmer by 8 goals or more.
 The match started off pretty even with both teams trading goals however it was the home side that took a one-goal lead at half time, 6–5.

 The second half carried on in pretty much the same vein until KV Selmer managed to pull into a 4-goal lead at 11–7.
 Trojans hung on in there and with some smart, clever passing pulled back 2 quick goals to bring the score to 11–9.
 With the momentum seemingly back with them, Trojans pushed for another goal and got it with a smart long shot.
 With less than a minute remaining, the home side looked to play "keep ball" and in doing so caused Trojans to concede a penalty and effectively the match.
 The final score ended 12–10 to KV Selmer who advanced through to the 3rd/4th playoffs.

-Trojans were mightily disappointed after coming so close, but again the performances they had produced against the other teams was very pleasing.
+Trojans were disappointed after coming close, but the performances they had produced against the other team were pleasing.
 Not once were they outclassed (this was evident by their 11–11 draw with TJ Znojmo who ran out eventual winners of the competition).

 Trojans finished off their European campaign with victories over English rivals Invicta (10–5) and for the second time of asking Hungarian side MAFC (9–8) to claim 5th spot.